pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/3-basic-arm-control.md

 toc: true
 ---

+> You can choose to follow our online documentation or to make your Reachy move by following the [notebook](https://github.com/pollen-robotics/reachy2-sdk/blob/develop/src/examples/3_arm_and_gripper.ipynb).

 ## Arm presentation

 Reachy's arm offers 7 degrees of freedom.
 It also gives access to one joint for the gripper.
 The **arm** is divided as follow: